awakzdev/Pandas-and-Jupyter/README.md

 ## Made for MMEX
- Filtering Excel for easier workflow, Using Pandas and Jupyter.
+ Filtering MMEX (Intel Domain) TestPopulation Excel to automate daily workflow - Using Pandas and Jupyter.

 # Using Jupyter
 `python -m notebook`